cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 # ED - Eddy

-Eddy is not so much a chooseable, playable major arcana as they are a temporary character, intended for players who maybe only intend to stay for a single session, or for players who've died and would like to participate in the rest of the session as a temporary character.
+Eddy is not so much a chooseable, playable Major Arcana as they are a temporary, lightweight character, intended for players who maybe only intend to stay for a single session, for players who've died and would like to participate in the rest of the session as a temporary character, for players who aren't excited by loads of tactical choices in battle, for younger players, for less experienced players, or for players who exceed the _recommended player count_ for RT: 0.

+(_Having too many players can make turns drag on forever, so having a fifth or six player play as an Eddy can hopefully clear things up a bit._)

-The GM is encouraged to have an Eddy or two tucked away, for a rainy day.
+The GM is encouraged to print off a few Eddy character sheets and tuck them away, for a rainy day.

 Eddy is a friendly robot who bumbles along and helps out the players.

-Eddies are sentient and cheerfully desire to help out, but bumbling.

 Eddy is a nickname: Eddy's full name is Ed25519, but they go by "Eddy" for short.

+Eddies are sentient and cheerful.
+Each Eddy has a single primary function that they perform around Paradise Lua - maybe "sweeping", "vacuuming", "repairing pipes", "lubricating doors" - something along these lines.
+After choosing your Eddy's skill (see below: each Eddy gets one skill), you should determine what your Eddy's job on Paradise Lua _is_.

 Eddy is not the only "Eddy" - there are dozens of Eddy-class robots who might stop in and help the players out.

 ## Eddy Names:

 * Ada (ADA 83)
 * Al (ALGOL 68)
-* Pascal
+* Cal (Pascal/Intercal)
-* Simula (SIMULA 67)
+* Sim (SIMULA 67)
-* Modula (MODULA 2)
+* Mod (MODULA 2)
-* Eiffel (EIFFEL 65)
+* Phil (EIFFEL 65)
 * Mac (HMAC)
 * Ipey (IPAddr)
 * Emdy (MD5)